shuyangsun/cuda_notes/README.md

 | **\__host__** | Executed on the host | Callable from the host only | Can be omitted |

 * The **\__device__** and **\__host__** qualifiers can be used together, in which case the function is compiled for both the host and the device.
+* Restrictions for CUDA kernels functions:
+	* Access to device memory only
+	* Must have **void** return type
+	* No support for a variable number of arguments
+	* No support for **static** variables
+	* No support for function pointers
+	* Exhibit an asynchronous behavior